mvolfik/mvolfik.github.io/src/pages/projects/evavolfova-cz.md

   - frontend
   - deployment
 description: |
-  Since 2018, I've been maintaining my mother's website (and eventually also a small e-shop).
+  Since 2018, I've been maintaining my mother's website and e-shop.
 The first version was a simple static website generated with Frozen-Flask.
-However, as the scope increased (and my skills improved as well) , a frontend framework became necessary, so the website is currently written in SvelteKit.
+However, as my skills improved, I got to iterate many new technologies, landing on the current stack of SvelteKit, custom server for assets written in Rust and NetlifyCMS.

-  With this project, I also learned a lot about how to manage a full VPS – while the app itself still runs on Netlify (I intend to move it away as soon as I find a better CMS + asset handling solution), I'm self-hosting Caddy, Plausible analytics and a Postgres database in a Docker-compose cluster.
+  With this project, I also learned a lot about how to manage a full VPS – along with the server itself, I'm self-hosting Caddy, Plausible analytics and a Postgres database in a Docker-compose cluster.
 I've also setup Grafana with alerts to monitor server load etc.
 ---